dstogov/llk/README.md

-# Recursive-descent parsers and scanners generaror
+# Recursive-descent parser and scanner generator

 This is an experimental programming language front-end generator.
-Its implementation is mainly based on ideas taken from Coco/R [http://www.ssw.uni-linz.ac.at/Research/Projects/Coco/] and ANTLR [https://www.antlr.org/].
+Its implementation is mainly based on ideas taken from [Coco/R](http://www.ssw.uni-linz.ac.at/Research/Projects/Coco/) and [ANTLR](https://www.antlr.org/).
 It generates light-weight efficient scanners and recursive-descent parsers, using LL(*) and syntatic and semantic predicates for LL conflicts resolution.